 So, remember that as a rule.
 It’s as true as 1 + 1 = 2.

 Any man who has ever had any kind of a relationship with a member of the female species in the past will naturally feel blamed and start to pull away when you try to bring something up about your relationship, UNLESS you do what I’m about to show you.

 That’s WHY it’s so hard to communicate your feelings to men.
 Because they hear your words and feel that you are complaining, or criticizing, or blaming.

 When all you’re trying to do is hope that he would take a moment to just understand you as a woman!

 And the worst thing is – the more you genuinely try to express yourself, and he doesn’t understand, the more emotional you get.

 I’ve done this so many times and ended up bursting in to tears just because I wasn’t trying to do anything BUT express myself to him, hoping he would understand.

-So, knowing all this, how do you go ahead, express your feelings and emotions and needs in a way that he would be more than willing to hear you?
+So, knowing all this, how do you go ahead, express your feelings and needs in a way that he would be more than willing to hear you?